Franz Halder: In the Wehrmacht

-On 1 February 1938, Halder was promoted to general of the Artillery.
-He was appointed chief of the General Staff of the Army High Command on 1 September.
-He succeeded General Ludwig Beck who had resigned on 18 August amid the Sudetenland crisis.
+Halder succeeded General Ludwig Beck who had resigned on 18 August amid the Sudetenland crisis.
 Halder was approached by conservative nationalist officers about heading the envisaged coup d'état should Hitler start a war, but he declined.
 Halder discussed the situation informally with US diplomat Raymond Geist and indicated that the Army feared that Hitler was about to start a war with the West.
-In any case, the war was averted by the conclusion of the Munich Agreement that ceded Sudetenland to Germany.
+Despite the conspirators eventually foregoing a coup, Halder had in fact initiated contacts with them and at one point was committed seriously to the plot should Hitler instigate war, but this threshold was never met since the Munich Agreement averted the crisis, which left Halder on the verge of a breakdown.
+From that point forward, Halder accepted "a purely instrumental role for himself and the army, in his actions if perhaps not always in his heart."